jamsteh/jaimevives.github.io/index.md

 <img class="profile-picture" src="sherlock.jpg">

-Howdy there, you wandering internet nomad!
+Howdy there!
 I am a sophomore Aerospace Engineering major currently studying at Texas A&M. This summer, I will be an Explore Intern at Microsoft.

 ## Interested In: